 - The study provided detailed database of groundwater prospecting by using up to 207 VES points.
-The data base has the widest coverage of VES points for the State and will be veritable in decision making across the entire State. - 2.
-The study successfully provided the soil erodibility map model based on the subsurface characteristics.
-This map will be essential in mapping erosion prone areas. - 3.
-The relationship between apparent resistivity and hydraulic conductivity within the study area established statistical models.
-However, the model parameters were established for the first time in the study area. - 4.
-A model map for siting of potential boreholes was generated for the study area. - 5.
-This study was also able to develop a risk model map of groundwater resources for the study area. - 6.
-This study will serve as a compendium on groundwater resources development in Anambra State.
+The data base has the widest coverage of VES points for the State and will be veritable in decision making across the entire State. - The study successfully provided the soil erodibility map model based on the subsurface characteristics.
+This map will be essential in mapping erosion prone areas. - The relationship between apparent resistivity and hydraulic conductivity within the study area established statistical models.
+However, the model parameters were established for the first time in the study area. - A model map for siting of potential boreholes was generated for the study area. - This study was also able to develop a risk model map of groundwater resources for the study area.